emarcey/cicerone/glossary/serving.md

 		* initially called it easy serve
 		* first released only in England, then 5 years later in Ireland (1964)
 		* coincided for Guinness with use of metal kegs over wooden casks
+* **Power Pack:** power unit that provides refrigeration that provides refrigeration to cool glycol and power to pump it
+	* Three components:
+		* Refrigeration Unit
+		* Pump
+		* Reservoir: while operating, should be nearly full because pump continuously circulates glycol
+			* contains refrigeration coils
+	* Usually has numerous settings and switches
+		* All systems include a thermostat
+		* May also have power switches/plugs that allow for independent operation of refrigeration unit and pump
 * **Static Resistance:** resistance provided by gravity
 * **Trunk Line:** the portion of the beer line in long-draw systems that connects the wall bracket to the faucet, choker line, or stainless steel line
 	* usually bundled beer and glycol coolants lines, wrapped in an insulating cover